• Skip to primary navigation

 Notes

-Make sure not to overcook the chicken pieces.
-You want them juicy and succulent.
-In the first stage of cooking them, cook just until they're no longer raw.
-They will cook some more when you add them back to the skillet.
+• Don't overcook the chicken.
+You want it juicy and succulent.
+In the first stage of cooking, cook it just until it's no longer raw.
+Remember that it will cook some more when you add it back to the skillet after cooking the onions and mushrooms.

 Nutrition per Serving